eahs/FBLAManager/README.md

-- Visual Studio 2019 Windows Community Edition
+- Visual Studio 2019 Windows Community Edition or Visual Studio for Mac

-- Android Platform 28 SDK (Pie)
+- Android Platform 28 SDK (Pie) or iOS emulator

-In order to build for Android you will need Visual Studio or Visual Studio for Mac.
+In order to build you will need Visual Studio or Visual Studio for Mac.
 Upon opening the Visual Studio solution it will immediately download all necessary packages from Nuget.
-You will need to execute a debug version of the FBLAManager.Android project either on a simulator or by connecting an Android mobile device that has Developer Options and Enable USB debugging turned on.
+You will need to execute a debug version of either the FBLANavigator.Android or FBLANavigator.iOS project either on a simulator or by connecting an Android mobile device that has Developer Options and Enable USB debugging turned on.

 ## Resources Used